Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 K61.
 ELEVATOR TRAP

-See area K31 and the accompanying Elevator Trap dia­ gram before running this encounter.
+See area K31 and the accompanying Elevator Trap diagram before running this encounter.
+______

-This dusty, ten-foot-wide, thirty-foot-long corridor has a flat ceiling ten feet overhead.
+"This dusty, ten-foot-wide, thirty-foot-long corridor has a flat ceiling ten feet overhead.
 To the south, a web-filled stairway spirals down into darkness.
-The north end of the hall ends at a wooden door.
+The north end of the hall ends at a wooden door."
+______

-This hallway contains an elevator trap, triggered when at least 400 pounds of pressure is applied to the 10-foot­ square section of floor in the center of the hall (marked T on the map), or when the lever in area K31 is raised.
+This hallway contains an elevator trap, triggered when at least 400 pounds of pressure is applied to the 10-foot square section of floor in the center of the hall (marked T on the map), or when the lever in area K31 is raised.
 A party of adventurers moving in close formation down the hall is certainly heavy enough to trigger the trap.

 A character who searches for traps while crossing the hall and succeeds on a DC 15 Wisdom (Perception) check detects seams in the floor, walls, and ceiling that suggest that the middle section isn't attached to. the rest of the hall.
 A character.who makes a successful DC 15 Intelligence ( Investigation) check discerris that the trap· can't be disarmed from this location..